OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Related Work

 \subsection{Information Seeking in NLP}

 Previous studies on information-seeking focused on designing question-answering (QA) systems~\cite{wu2025webwalker}.
 Early open-domain QA methods generally assumed that users could fulfill their information needs through a single query ~\cite{chen2017readingwikipediaansweropendomain, levy2021opendomainquestionansweringcovid19emergent}.
 Subsequent studies have recognized that, in real-world scenarios, users often struggle to satisfy their information needs with a single query \cite{chen2017readingwikipediaansweropendomain, levy2021opendomainquestionansweringcovid19emergent}.
 To address this limitation, researchers have explored \textit{multi sub-query} retrieval methods, where a single query is decomposed into multiple sub-queries to retrieve distinct pieces of information~\cite{mao-etal-2024-rafe,chen2011optimization,peng2019optimizing}.
 The information collected is then aggregated to provide a comprehensive answer.
 Building on these developments, recent advances in open-domain long-form generation require reasoning across multiple information sources~\cite{fan2019eli5,ujwal2024reasoning,wei2024long,tan2024proxyqaalternativeframeworkevaluating}.
 This line of open-domain long-form generatio underscores the importance of integrating information from multiple perspectives.
-For example, STORM introduces a retrieval paradigm that simulates multi-turn interactions from diverse perspectives, aiming to aggregate richer and more diverse information\cite{shao2024collaborativegymframeworkenabling}.
-Similarly, Co-STORM employs a ``roundtable discussion'' paradigm to further expand the diversity of information sources considered during retrieval~\cite{jiang2024unknownunknowns}.
-Although these approaches have made significant advancements from \textit{multi-perspective} and \textit{multi sub-query} perspectives, they often fail to leverage the reasoning and introspective abilities of LLMs fully.
-Specifically, existing approaches do not fully exploit the potential of LLMs to dynamically adjust retrieval strategies and flexibly update information sources as the model's understanding of the topic deepens\cite{qin2024o1replicationjourneystrategic}.
-Unlike previous works, we propose a reflection-based dynamic retrieval framework OmniThink, which facilitates a more comprehensive and contextually responsive retrieval process by enabling context-aware, self-reflective adjustments to retrieval strategies.